patallen/pwapt/README.md

 profiler.config.from_dict(pwapt_config)
 profiler.run()
 ```
-- This does currently require `gevent` be installed and monkey patched.
+- This does currently require `gevent` and its monkey patching.